 Before your arrival

 Parents are welcomed and encouraged to be with their baby at any time.
 Visiting arrangements can also be made for other family members, friends or clergy.
-In order to protect your confidentiality regarding visitors, please contact the unit receptionist and he or she will provide the necessary paperwork for non-guardians.
-A health screening questionnaire is given to parents at each visit, and healthy siblings are encouraged to visit.
+In order to protect your confidentiality regarding visitors, please contact the unit secretary and he or she will provide the necessary paperwork for non-guardians.
+A health screening questionnaire is given to parents at each visit, and healthy siblings are encouraged to stop by.

 When you first arrive

-When you first enter the waiting area, you will speak with the unit receptionist who will direct you to your baby’s bedside.
+When you first enter the waiting area, you will speak with the unit secretary who will direct you to your baby’s bedside.
 At that time, a member of your baby’s healthcare team will explain the surroundings, equipment and review your baby’s care.
-Please check in with the unit receptionist each time you enter the nursery.
+Please check in with the unit secretary each time you enter the nursery.

 What to bring